 \subsection{Future Directions}

 We discuss four promising directions for the further development of neural network pruning, namely, (1) theories, (2) techniques, (3) applications, and (4) evaluation.

 \textbf{Theories:} Despite the existing works, several fundamental questions about pruning still need to be answered.
 For example, prior works demonstrate that network layers contain irreplaceable information as long as redundant ones.
-Does a theoretical upper bound of the prune ratio exist for a given network that still keeps the matching performance of its dense equivalent?
+Does a theoretical upper bound of the prune ratio exist for a given network that still maintains the performance of its dense equivalent?
 In other words, how heavily can a network be pruned theoretically without accuracy loss?
-It is a tricky question because of the intricate relationships between network layers.
+It is a tricky question due to the intricate relationships between network layers.
 Besides, is pruning explainable?
-A common belief is deep neural network is hard to interpret.
-As such, making explainable pruning is an uphill task.
+A common belief is that deep neural networks are hard to interpret.
+As such, making pruning explainable is an uphill task.
 However, the interpretability of pruning is vital for understanding the factors behind pruning (e.g., model structure and weights) and exploring more effective pruning methods.

 \textbf{Techniques:} To obtain better algorithm designs whose architectures are learned in an economical, efficient, and effective manner, it is a trend to extend Automated Machine Learning (\textbf{AutoML}) methods and NAS to pruning.
-Furthermore, pruning also begins to combine with various learning contexts, such as lifelong learning \cite{chen2021long}, continual learning \cite{yan2022learning}, contrast learning \cite{corti2022studying}, federated learning \cite{jiang2022model}, etc. In addition, networks' rising energy consumption requires more attention to energy-aware pruning.
-However, preliminary efforts mainly focus on reducing computation and memory costs, which may not necessarily reduces the most energy consumption.
-Besides, incorporating pruning into the hardware to help deploy pruned networks is also an emerging trend.
-For example, \citet{sui2023hardware} propose a hardware-friendly pruning method and deploy the pruned models on the FPGA platform.
+Furthermore, pruning is also beginning to combine with various learning contexts, such as lifelong learning \cite{chen2021long}, continual learning \cite{yan2022learning}, contrast learning \cite{corti2022studying}, and federated learning \cite{jiang2022model}, etc. In addition, the rising energy consumption of networks requires more attention to energy-aware pruning.
+However, preliminary efforts mainly focus on reducing computation and memory costs, which may not necessarily reduce the most energy consumption.
+Moreover, incorporating pruning into hardware to help deploy pruned networks is also an emerging trend.
+For example, \citet{sui2023hardware} propose a hardware-friendly pruning method and deploy the pruned models on an FPGA platform.